AdmiralKimchi/AI/README.md

 In this mode it can open applications, send email, search the web and ...  do many things that <br>
 you expect from a virtual assistant.

-#### Conversation mode
+#### Conversation mode (still in progess)
-In this mode Jarvis turns into a conversational bot that you can speek with casually about anything. (this mode is still not added)
+In this mode Jarvis turns into a conversational bot that you can speek with casually about anything.

 ### How to use it
 In order to try JARVIS simply download sources and run `requirements.py` script to download all requirements, then run `engine.py` and start talking